 You are disqualified from receiving benefits for any week that you have misrepresented or not disclosed information that affects your claim.
-This includes false statements, omitting information or failing to disclose facts in an effort to receive benefits from Paid Family and Medical Leave that you would not be entitled to under RCW 50A.15.060.
-If you are found to have committed fraud, you may be disqualified from receiving benefits for a period of time and have additional penalties on overpayments associated with fraud.
+This includes false statements, omitting information or failing to disclose facts to receive benefits from Paid Family and Medical Leave that you would not be entitled to under RCW 50A.15.060.
+If we find you to have committed fraud, you may be disqualified from receiving benefits for some time and have additional penalties on overpayments associated with the fraud.